enkidevs/curriculum/javascript/javascript-core/numbers/infinity-game.md

 - Infinity

 %exp
-Infinity could be any number, so we can’t represent the result of `Infinity - Infinity` as a fixed value.
+Infinity could be any number, so we can't represent the result of `Infinity - Infinity` as a fixed value.
 %

 ---